genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/04_service-definitions.md

 Therefore, it is essential that you set the **service-definitions.xml** file this way for every service or module for which you want to enable SSL.
 :::

+## Overriding Ports at Runtime
+The ports that each service uses can be overridden at runtime with an environment variable.

+This is particularly useful when you want to run a single build across multiple environments that may have different port requirements (i.e. multiple apps running on a single host).

+To override the port, just use the environment variable `{PROCESS_NAME}_PORT={PORT}`.

+So for example, if you wanted the `GENESIS_ROUTER` to run on port 22222 you would use `GENESIS_ROUTER_PORT=22222`.

+This guide doesn't cover how to use environment variables, but there are many guides online such as [How to Set an Environment Variable in Linux](https://www.freecodecamp.org/news/how-to-set-an-environment-variable-in-linux/) that explain how they work.